Cool9Gamer789/Card-Guess-Game/README.md

    If you enter anything that's not one of the valid card names, the game will exit with an error message.

 > 💡 Tip: All inputs are case-insensitive, so "Ace", "ace", or "ACE" will all be accepted as valid guesses.

-Have fun and good luck guessing the card!